timsherrell/azure-network-protocols/README.md

   <img src="https://github.com/timsherrell/azure-network-protocols/assets/144177449/c160418a-93d8-4623-8a11-52ef81b47b65" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Created an inbound rule in Azure to deny all ICMP traffic and edited the rule to allow ICMP traffic.
-I used Windows Remote Desktop to interact with my Windows VW and from there I pinged my Ubuntu VM with "-t" so it would continually send packets.
-I used Wireshark to capture the ICMP requests and observed the replies from my Ubuntu VM as the rule change took effect.
+We used Windows Remote Desktop to interact with my Windows VW and from there we pinged my Ubuntu VM with "-t" so it would continually send packets.
+We used Wireshark to capture the ICMP requests and observed the replies from my Ubuntu VM as the rule change took effect.
 </p>
 <br />